Police seek motive of gunman who killed 3 at Michigan State

 “We mourn the loss of beautiful souls and pray for those continuing to fight for their lives. ...
 Another place that is supposed to be about community and togetherness shattered by bullets and bloodshed,” Whitmer said.

-Michigan State has about 50,000 students, including 19,000 who live on the suburban East Lansing campus.
+Michigan State has about 50,000 students, including 19,000 who live on campus.
 As hundreds of officers scoured the campus, about 90 miles (145 kilometers) northwest of Detroit, students hid where they could Monday night.

 During that time, police released a photo of the suspect, and an “alert citizen” recognized him in the Lansing area, Rozman said.